FluoCLIP: Stain-Aware Focus Quality Assessment in Fluorescence Microscopy: Introduction

 Fluorescence microscopy enables high-resolution visualization of cellular and molecular structures by detecting light emitted from fluorophore-labeled targets, unlike bright-field imaging that relies on reflected or absorbed light~\cite{garcia2021novel, veronika2011correlation, mela2021application}.
 This capability makes it indispensable in biomedical research and digital pathology, where quantitative image analysis critically depends on acquiring in-focus images.
 However, automatic Focus Quality Assessment (FQA) in fluorescence microscopy remains largely underexplored.

-Focus degradation varies fundamentally differently between the two modalities.
-In bright-field microscopy, blur tends to be spatially uniform, allowing low-level cues such as edges or gradients to reliably indicate focus.
-In contrast, fluorescence microscopy exhibits stain-dependent and non-uniform blur, since each fluorophore has distinct emission, signal-to-noise ratio, and background fluorescence.
-The perceived sharpness therefore varies with stain type and optical conditions, violating the underlying assumptions of conventional focus metrics.
+Focus degradation varies fundamentally between the two modalities.
+While bright-field microscopy blur is often spatially uniform, fluorescence microscopy exhibits stain-dependent and non-uniform blur due to differences in emission spectra, signal-to-noise ratio, and background fluorescence.
+This behavior arises from the wavelength-dependent diffraction limit ($d \propto \lambda / \mathrm{NA}$, where $\mathrm{NA}$ denotes the numerical aperture), leading to resolution differences across fluorophores with different emission wavelengths ($\lambda$).
+In our FluoMix ($\text{NA}=0.32$), fluorophores ranging from 405~nm (``DAPI") to 647~nm (``Alexa 647") exhibit a $\approx$1.6$\times$ variation in theoretical resolution.
+As a result, even perfectly focused images (Rank 0) inherently possess different high-frequency characteristics across stains, violating the underlying assumptions of stain-agnostic focus metrics.

 This modality gap poses critical challenges for FQA models.
-Thus, simple edge-based models such as FocusLiteNN~\citep{wang2020focuslitenn}, which performs reliably on bright-field datasets like FocusPath~\cite{hosseini2019encoding}, fail to generalize to fluorescence datasets such as BBBC006~\citep{ljosa2012annotated} and our newly curated FluoMix (Fig.~\ref{fig:focuslitenn}).
-Their reliance on spatial gradients ignores stain-dependent variations, leading to unstable performance across fluorophores and tissue types.
-These observations highlights the need for stain-aware modeling capable of handling the heterogeneous focus degradation unique to fluorescence imaging.
+Edge-based approaches such as FocusLiteNN~\cite{wang2020focuslitenn}, which performs well on bright-field datasets like FocusPath~\cite{hosseini2019encoding}, fail to generalize to fluorescence datasets such as BBBC006~\cite{ljosa2012annotated} and FluoMix (Figure~\ref{fig:focuslitenn}).
+Their reliance on spatial gradients ignores stain-specific optical regimes, leading to unstable performance.
+These observations highlight the need for stain-aware modeling capable of handling heterogeneous focus degradation in fluorescence imaging.